-This visualization will help user to figure out relationships between fish quantities and prices for the particular provinces and / or fish type.
+This visualization will help users to figure out relationships between fish quantities and prices for the particular provinces and / or fish types.

-This visualization is a multiline chart with time (years) as horizontal axis and price and quantity on vertical axis.
-For each province there will be color coding defined so correlation between these two values will be easily visible.
+This visualization is a multiline chart with time (years) on the horizontal and price and quantity on the vertical axis.
+For each province there will be color-coding defined so correlation between these two values will be easily visible.
 Dropdown with selected fish type will be filtering summary values.